 First step: setting up the config files¶

 For retraining, there are two relevant config files that needs to be set up.

 Data structure and labels¶

 YOLOv5 needs a config file in yaml format that contains information about file locations and the labels.
 This config file is usually stored in the data folder in the OTLabels directory.

 # COCO 2017 dataset http://cocodataset.org # Train command: python train.py --data coco.yaml # Default dataset location is next to /yolov5: # /parent_folder # /coco # /yolov5 # download command/URL (optional) # download: bash data/scripts/get_coco.sh # train and val data as # 1) directory: path/images/, # 2) file: path/images.txt, or # 3) list: [path1/images/, path2/images/] train: ../OTLabels/data/path_to_structure_file_training.txt val: ../OTLabels/data/coco/path_to_structure_file_validation.txt test: ../OTLabels/data/coco/path_to_structure_file_test.txt # number of classes nc: 6 # class names names: ["person", "bicycle", "car", "motorcycle", "bus", "truck"]

-Further, the config file containing the model structure (also in yaml format) needs to be set up or adapted.
-These config files are usually stored in the models folder within the yolov5 directory.
-Natively, YOLOv5 comes with one config file for each model (e.g., yolov5s.yaml).
-We strongly recommend to keep the model structure itself as it is and only adapt the number of classes, since the retraining process bases on the trained standard weights, which rely on the original structure.
+Further, the configuration file containing the model structure (also in yaml format) needs to be set up or adapted.
+These configuration files are usually stored in the models folder within the yolov5 directory.
+Natively, YOLOv5 comes with one configuration file for each model (e.g., yolov5s.yaml).
+We strongly recommend to keep the model structure itself as it is and only adapt the number of classes, since the retraining process is based on the trained standard weights, which rely on the original structure.

 # parameters nc: 6 # number of classes ...